molcyto/MC-Ratio-Petri-dish/README.md

 - Background: Here you can choose the background correction for the flatfield image.
 You can select a stored background ratiometric image (i.e. a dark ratio image with the same uniform object imaged without excitation light), a fixed background value (e.g. the camera bias), or no background correction of the flatfield image.
 - Threshold ratio for selecting boundary of flatfield image: This selects a threshold for flatfield correction if the detected fluorescence in the image of a homogeneous object is this factor lower than the maximal value detected in the respective channel.
 This will reject ratiometric analysis of colonies in areas of the image that suffer from strong vignetting artefacts.

-The flatfield macro will produce a ratiometric floating point image with a correction value per pixel by which the ratiometric images of petridish will be multiplied to correct for vignetting and filter cube dependent intensity deviations.
+The flatfield macro will produce a ratiometric floating point image with a correction value per pixel by which the ratiometric images of Petri dishes will be multiplied to correct for vignetting and filter cube dependent spatial intensity deviations.

 ## links